fcaR: Formal Concept Analysis with R

 Structure of fcaR

 The fcaR package provides data structures which allow the user to work seamlessly with formal contexts and sets of implications.
-Three basic objects wil be used in R language:
+Three basic objects will be used:

-• FormalContext encapsulates the definition of a formal context (G, M, I), being G the set of objects, M the set of attributes and I the (fuzzy) relationship matrix, and provides methods to operate on the context using FCA tools.
+• FormalContext: Encapsulates the definition of a formal context (G, M, I), being G the set of objects, M the set of attributes and I the (fuzzy) relationship matrix.

-• ImplicationSet represents a set of implications over a specific formal context.
+• ImplicationSet: Represents a set of implications (rules) over a specific formal context.

-• Set encapsulates a class for storing variables (attributes or objects) in an efficient way.
+• Set: A class for storing variables (attributes or objects) efficiently.

 FCA provides methods to describe the relationship between a set of objects G and a set of attributes M.